dpordomingo/docs/README.md

 **Docs** serves the source{d} documentation sites using our common global service [docsrv](https://github.com/src-d/docsrv)

-To do so, all projects being served by docs need to follow the rules given by [_tutorials](_tutorials)
+To do so, all projects being served by docs need to follow the rules given by these [guidelines](_tutorials)

 ## Launch it locally with docker